𝐇𝐚𝐣𝐣 𝐑𝐢𝐭𝐮𝐚𝐥𝐬 𝐒𝐢𝐦𝐩𝐥𝐢𝐟𝐢𝐞𝐝 𝐈𝐧 𝐎𝐧𝐞 𝐏𝐚𝐠𝐞

-Here’s an excellent summary of rituals that needs to be performed during Hajj, summarized in 1 page (embedded below too).
-While the framework is structured around Hanafi school of thought – shows distinction between Fardh and Wajib –
+Here’s an excellent summary of rituals that need to be performed during Hajj, summarized in 1 page (embedded below too).
+While the framework is structured around the Hanafi school of thought – shows the distinction between Fardh and Wajib –

 Highlights from the front page

 - Meant for Hajj-e-Tamattu pilgrims.
 For those who aren’t aware, there are 3 different ways of how a Hajj can be performed i.e. Tamattu, Ifraad and Qiraan.
 The best of these three types of Hajj is Tamattu.
 More on that here.